top of page

 If de-cluttering is pretty new to you the decisions can be overwhelming but the more you de-clutter the easier the decisions become.

 Don’t beat yourself up if some items are just too hard to decide upon, because as you get better at this, it becomes a lot easier (I say this from personal experience).
-If you keep building your declutter mental muscles you will soon be able to open your ‘To decide when I’m stronger’ box and the decisions will be easy, or at the very least – easier.
+If you keep building your declutter mental muscles you will soon be able to open your ‘To decide when I’m stronger’ box and the decisions will be easy, or at the very least – much easier.

 “Edit your life frequently and ruthlessly, It’s your masterpiece after all.” – Nathan W. Morris